Agri-Hub/datacap/README.md

 # DataCAP

+!!
+This is a work in progress.
+It should not be consindered as a stable version yet !!
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/) [![Generic badge](https://img.shields.io/badge/OpenDataCube-<COLOR>.svg)](https://shields.io/) [![Linux](https://svgshare.com/i/Zhy.svg)](https://svgshare.com/i/Zhy.svg)

 This is a framework that gives the potential for the monitoring of the Common Agricultural Policy based on Analysis Ready Data (ARD) stored in the Open Data Cube (ODC)